veloren/site/content/download.md

 ## Minimum requirements

-- GPU with either Vulkan, Metal, or DirectX 11+ support
+- GPU with either Vulkan, Metal, or DirectX 11.2+ support
 - 4GB RAM
 - multi-core CPU
 - 2GB of free disk space

+For Windows 7 systems with an Nvidia GPU, we recommend installing an Nvidia driver version 465 or newer.

 ## Airshipper, the official Veloren launcher